brendon-wong/flask-exercises/Unit 2/06-larger-applications/02-many-to-many/lesson21.md

 Let's first imagine what this would look like with SQL.
 When you want to model a many-to-many relationship between two resources, it turns out that you need THREE tables: one table for each resource, and one to manage the links between the two.
 This third table is frequently called a join table, or a through table, since you have a many-to-many relationship _through_ this table.
 Note also that from this perspective, a many-to-many relationship is really just a pair of one-to-many relationships, where each resource is in a one-to-many relationship with the join table.

 In the simplest case, our join table will have columns for the foreign keys for both tables, but not much else.
-In our current example, let's call our join table table `employee_departments` and start with the following commands in the terminal:
+In our current example, let's call our join table `employee_departments` and start with the following commands in the terminal:

 ~~~~
 dropdb many-many-example